Jacobnordvall/ARDUINO_ANIMATED_CAR_BLINKERS/README.md

 **TODO LIST:**
 -
-- Startup animation when it gets powered on.
+- ~~Startup animation when it gets powered on.~~  DONE
-- Option for Front DRLs.
+- ~~Option for Front DRLs.~~  DONE
+- Option for flashing indicators once on unlock and only run bootup on final ignition. (for diy vehicles)
 - Reverse light.
 - Fix variable naming (got a bit confusing when i decided to add more than just indicators)
 - Cleaning up the code when im satisfied with the features...